rocktronica/OneFileCMS/readme.markdown

 ### <a name=slowlogin></a>Why do I get a "Stop running this script?" alert during login?

 OneFile's login functions take condsiderably longer* to run on IE, version 8 at least, than on Chrome or Firefox.
-Just click [ No ] on the alert, and the login should finish after a few more seconds.   *(About 8 seconds -vs- 1/4 second on my test system.)
+Just click [ No ] on the alert, and the login should finish after a few more seconds.
+(*About 8 seconds -vs- 1/4 second on my test system.)

 The delay is the result of the client-side "pre-hash" OneFileCMS performs on your password before submitting the login to OneFileCMS server-side.
-Not counting the time the pop-up is waiting for a response, the 8 seconds previously mentioned is from a 2.5gz single-core XP system.
+Not counting the time the alert is waiting for a response, the 8 seconds previously mentioned is from a 2.5gz single-core XP system.

 See the global variable "$PRE\_ITERATIONS" at the end of System\_Setup().
 It can be adjusted, but it's best to do so on a local copy in a development setup, then upload the updated copy.